 The amount of social interaction in a narrow marigin chat window on the side of slides is extremely limited.

 Unless… you really want to be deadly, then you have at least my 5 tips.

 Bonus Update!
 Five ways not enough?
 A new one is to sign up people who log into your seminar to an email list!
 People love getting unsolicited sales materials!

-The post "Five Ways to Run a Deadly Online Seminar" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2009/07/deadly-online-seminar/) on July 6, 2009.
+The post "Five Ways to Run a Deadly Online Seminar" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (http://cogdogblog.com/2009/07/deadly-online-seminar/) on July 6, 2009.